-(time expr) special form
+(time expr [port])

 The time special form evaluates expr and returns the result.
-As a side effect it displays a message on the interaction channel which indicates how long the evaluation took (in real time and cpu time), how much time was spent in the garbage collector, how much memory was allocated during the evaluation and how many minor and major page faults occurred (0 is reported if not running under UNIX).
+As a side effect it displays a message on the port port which indicates various statistics about the evaluation of expr including how long the evaluation took (in real time and cpu time), how much time was spent in the garbage collector, how much memory was allocated during the evaluation and how many minor and major page faults occured (0 is reported if not running under UNIX).
+If it is not specified, port defaults to the interaction channel (i.e. the output will appear at the REPL).